ziqimu/Independent-Project-Multinomial-Logistic-Regression/README.md

 ![H-R Diagram](H-R%20Diagram.jpg)

-We fit multinomial logistic regression models by using forward selection, backward elimination, and stepwise selection(both).
-Backward elimination and stepwise selection both have AIC = 30.22474 and they reach the same model, while forward selection have an AIC = 180.
-Thus we pick the model with a lowest AIC value.
+I fit multinomial logistic regression models by using forward selection, backward elimination, and stepwise selection(both).
+Backward elimination and stepwise selection both have AIC = 30.22474 and they reach the same model, while forward selection has an AIC = 180.
+Thus I chose the model with a lowest AIC value.

 ### Coefficients: